Workshop on Proof Theory and its Applications

 - Adam Wyner (Swansea University): tba

-- Antonia Kolokolova (Memorial University of Newfoundland): Proofs, algorithms, learning
+- Antonina Kolokolova (Memorial University of Newfoundland): Proofs, algorithms, learning

 - Gilles Dowek (ENS Paris-Saclay): Reverse mathematics and formal proofs